 Our Military Divorce and Family Lawyers understand not only that any family break up causes enormous stress, but that there are issues making an Armed Forces divorce quite different from those of civilians and requiring particular knowledge.

-How important is appointing a genuine specialist lawyer?
+How important is appointing a genuine specialist Armed Forces family lawyers?

-If you are a serving, or retired, soldier thinking of divorce or separation, we strongly recommend that you use solicitors who are not only divorce specialists, but who are also highly experienced in dealing with the Armed Forces.
-Military Divorces involve various specialist issues, ranging from HM Forces pensions, service accommodation to education issues – and appointing a specialist solicitor to represent you is really important.
+Whether you are a serving, or retired, soldier thinking of divorce or separation, or a military spouse, we strongly recommend that you use solicitors who are not only divorce specialists, but who are also highly experienced in dealing with the Armed Forces – whether we’re talking the Army, RAF or Royal Navy – or retired forces personnel.
+Military Divorces involve various specialist issues, ranging from HM Forces pensions, service accommodation to education issues – and appointing a specialist family law solicitor who really understands the military to represent you is really important.

 Getting your military pension right is often the critical issue